heliumiotgrants/helium-iot-grants/applications/chirpstack-hpr-improvements.md

 ## Project Overview
 <!--Provide a brief summary of the project, its purpose, and its alignment with Helium IoT and grant program goals.-->
-To update and maintain an existing light weight python connector/sidecar to handle chirpstack LNS operators interactions with the helium packet router via the iot-config server.
+For existing time put into updating and maintaining an existing light weight python connector/sidecar to handle chirpstack LNS operators interactions with the helium packet router via the iot-config server.

 [Gitbub Respository Link](https://github.com/ccall48/chirpstack-hpr)